Freelancer-Sirius-Revival/FLSR/resources/frc/readme.txt

 ======

-An FRC file is treated as Unicode (UTF-16) if it starts with the byte-order mark, or if the second byte is a zero; otherwise as ANSI (Windows-1252).
+An FRC file is treated as Unicode (UTF-16) if it starts with the byte-order mark, or if the second byte is a zero; otherwise as system ANSI.
 Comments start with a semicolon (";"), but only after a space or tab (meaning a semicolon following a word will be normal punctuation, not a comment).
 Block comments start with ";+" and end with ";-".
 They must start the line and they are not processed within text.
 The file contains a number of "commands", a single character at the start of a line.

 L id - language